-The Bachelor Design offers three study programmes; Design, Interior and Architectual Design, Visual Communication.
+The Bachelor Design offers three study programmes; Design, Architecture and Interior Design, Visual Communication.
 After obtaining this bachelor certificate you are officially a designer and can get to work, depending on your choice of study programme.

 - Location Maastricht

 The Design study programme consists of

 These different fields of study transect the traditional academic order and enable unique cross-disciplinary relationships and collaboration.
 Students seek out their own original, visual vocabulary within their chosen sector.
 The purpose of design training is to create one's own design vision and make it tangible, visible, and discussable.
 At the end of each academic year graduate students present their graduation work during the graduation show: The Beginning.
 Use this link to walk through this graduation show.
 Stop by the different students who tell about their work.